-Where there is a finding that a requirement is not met, the MCO is expected to take corrective action to come into compliance with the requirement.
-The external quality review organization (EQRO) conducts an overall review of Minnesota's managed care system.
-The charge of the review organization is to identify areas of strength and weakness and to make recommendations for change.
-Where the technical report describes areas of weakness or makes recommendations, the MCO is expected to consider the information, determine how the issue applies to its situation and respond appropriately.
-The review organization follows up on the MCO's response to the areas identified in the past year's ATR.
-The technical report is published on the DHS website at Managed Care Reporting.
+Where there is a finding that a requirement is not met, the managed care organization (MCO) is expected to take corrective action to come into compliance with the requirement.

+The external quality review organization (EQRO) conducts an overall review of Minnesota's managed care system for Minnesota Health Care Programs enrollees.
+Part of the EQRO's charge is to identify areas of strength and weakness and to make recommendations for change.
+Where the ATR describes areas of weakness or makes recommendations, the MCO is expected to consider the information, determine how the issue applies to its situation and respond appropriately.
+The EQRO follows up on the MCO's response to the areas identified in the past year's ATR.
+The ATR is shared with all MCOs under contract and other interested parties and is available upon request.
+The ATR is published on the DHS website at Managed Care Reporting.